jehna/thejunkland.com/content/blog/dojo-hot-f-secure-sense-not.md

 ![WAN port on Sense](/images/wan-port-sense.jpg)

-Now that I imagine this thingie sitting in between my devices and my Internet connection, I can guess that some thingie inside this **magical Wlan router** should keep me private and block viruses.
+Now that I imagine this thingie sitting in between my devices and my Internet connection, I can guess that some thingie inside this **magical WLAN router** should keep me private and block viruses.
 But after that things get tricky.

 ### [Butt](cloud-to-butt)-enabled security